satansdeer/satansdeer.github.com/src/pages/posts/static-type-checking-js/index.md

 comments: true
 ---

-We'll talk about types and static type checking in javascript.
+We'll talk about types and static type checking in Javascript.
 Why you might want it and how to apply it.

 ## WAT?
 Javascript Has No Types